 I’ve only visited above Strata 100 once before, a poisoning on 102.
 It was an attack on a Corporate Executive, a clever infiltration of the air conditioning unit.
 At first glance it seemed natural causes were the most likely explanation, with a network probability of 88%.
 But the data on the victim’s health monitoring systems was excellent.
 Then I read the memory of a neighbour who’d met an air circulation engineer, working on a vent.
 No trace of a complaint reported or work ordered.
 Other memories in the area told of coughs and respiratory issues.
 The memories all led me step by step to an employee of Climacontrol, a childhood friend of the deceased, a pattern that uncovered a plot that ended in murder.

 I step from the lift recalling this case and the headlines I’d made.
 I’m about to select my memory of it in the store, to blink through while I wait, when Jet Wong appears before me.
 Evidently the lift opens directly into her cube, some cube, quarters might be more apt.

 ‘Jet Wong.’
 She holds a hand out to me, smiling.
-Her handshake firm, strengthened finger joints, teeth a dazzling white, slightly pointed.
+Her handshake firm, strong finger joints, teeth a dazzling white, slightly pointed.
 Something about her reminds me of the crocodile monster in Prehistoric Death Ride V. Of course I've seen her face many times in net news, as we all have.
 But faces are always different in the flesh.
 On inspection this one gives away less than most.
 Despite being older in years her face looks twenty years younger than mine, obviously she can afford all the upgrades.
 And no discernible strain in her voice, no red rims around the eyes or bitten fingernails.

 ‘Thank you for seeing me, for giving up your valuable time,’ I say.